 Our online media kit was specially designed to meet the needs of news reporters.
 Browse our news section, discover what's happening at MidState, learn about our history and recognition, or find out how many patients we serve each year.
 If you can't find the information you're looking for, the Community Relations department can put you in touch with someone who will be able to answer your questions.

-Remember that all media interviews and inquiries must be coordinated through the Community Relations office.
+Remember that all media interviews and inquiries must be coordinated through Marketing & Communications.

 - Want An Interview?